vuesence/release-timeline/README.md

 <ReleaseTimeline :options="options" />
 ```

-## Contributors
+## Contributions

-🚀 If you have any ideas for development of optimization of `release-timeline`, feel free to open [issues](https://github.com/vuesence/release-timeline/issues) or [pull requests](https://github.com/vuesence/release-timeline/pulls).
+If you have any ideas for development of optimization of `release-timeline`, feel free to open [issues](https://github.com/vuesence/release-timeline/issues) or [pull requests](https://github.com/vuesence/release-timeline/pulls).